dotnet/designs/accepted/2021/runtime-security-mitigations.md

 Number of newer APIs such as `Memory<T>` and friends come with security risks that are not clearly communicated.

 We need to adopt a more holistic approach to unsafe features and APIs that we expose for public use.
-Developers need feedback in the IDE so that they understand that they are using constructs that are unsafe and are [informed of the specific risks that come with using those APIs](https://github.com/dotnet/runtime/issues/41418).
+Developers need feedback so that they understand that they are using constructs that are unsafe and are [informed of the specific risks that come with using those APIs](https://github.com/dotnet/runtime/issues/41418).
 Over time, we bias more to constructs and paradigms that are safe by default (possibly inspired by Rust).

 ## Object and Array Pooling